-Board of Directors 100% (12/12 times) Officer, President and CEO (Current position) Audit Committee 100% (14/14 times)
+Board of Directors 100% (12/12 times) Audit Committee 100% (14/14 times)

 Mr. HIGO Takashi has experience mainly in operations related to finance, energy resources, corporate planning, and sales.
 He has engaged in efforts to improve the Company's financial strength as well as to enhance communication with customers, shareholders, and investors.
 He currently serves as a full-time Audit Committee Member and is responsible for auditing to ensure the legality, soundness, etc. of management.